-This Agreement shall be in effect when signatures are complete and shall remain in effect through midnight August 31, 2018 at which time the Agreement shall be reviewed and if the Parties elect to renew this Agreement, designated signatures shall be obtained.
+This Agreement shall be in effect from September 1, 2021 through August 31, 2025.
+This Agreement may be renewed or extended by written agreement of the Parties.
 Amendments to the Agreement or appendices must be in writing and approved by designated representatives of each Party.
 Either Party to this Agreement may terminate its participation by providing six (6) months written notice to the other Party.
+In the event of termination, enrolled students shall be permitted to complete the remaining portion of their current program at the terminating Party's option.